harleydutton/tabula-rasa/README.md

 Rather than having a few attributes we could have a list of __mandatory skills__ for a setting.
 Every character would have to take some level in __all__ of these skills.

 ## section definition
-1. definitions/description
+1. definitions
-2. formula/charts
-3. examples/formula
+3. example
-4. classes/subsection
+4. subsections

 ## To-Do
+- learn to make tables in MD for character sheet, setting template, adventure template, etc.
+	- look for a VSCode plugin
+- add printable character sheet to CC section
+- merge "getting started" with "how to play"?
+- edit "checks" section
 - refine section names using toc
 	- start defining subsections
-- learn to make tables in MD for character sheet, setting template, adventure template, etc.
 - export as PDF
 - spelling and grammar check
 - way to merge multiple markdown files? (feature flag sections)

-- make a legend for formatting choices?
-- make a relates-to graph of topics?
+## Legend
+examples of skills and flavor will be `monospace`

 ## formatting options
 <!--html style comment-->